dotnext/training/devops-geekweek/Day1/Markdown/0_Intro.md

 #PCF Dev

-A portable and lightweight Pivotal Cloud Foundry (PCF) installation that runs as a single virtual machine (VM) on your workstation.
+A portable and lightweight Pivotal Cloud Foundry (PCF) installation that runs as a single virtual machine (VM) on your workstation leveraging Virtualbox.
 PCF Dev is intended for application developers who want to develop and debug their applications locally on a PCF deployment.

 PCF Dev includes Pivotal Elastic Runtime, Redis, RabbitMQ, and MySQL.
 It also supports all cf CLI functionality.

-It is also possible to deploy Docker conatiners via PCF Dev.
+It is also possible to deploy Docker containers via PCF Dev.

 Alternatives: use Pivotal Web Services (A PCF installation running in AWS)

 ---

 #Slack